March 27, 2026

 Common week 4 scenarios and what to do:

 • Someone said "yes, let's move forward" on the call: Send them a proposal or contract within 24 hours.
 Speed kills uncertainty.
+The longer you wait to formalize, the more likely the prospect cools off or gets distracted by other priorities.

-• Someone said "I'm interested, send me more info": Don't send a document — book a follow-up call.
+• Someone said "I'm interested, send me more info": Do not send a document — book a follow-up call.
 "I have a few questions I want to answer first before sending anything over — do you have 20 minutes Thursday?"
+The "send me info" request is often a polite stall.
+A follow-up call converts better than a PDF.

 • Someone said "let me think about it": Follow up in 3-5 days with a relevant case study or specific insight: "Was thinking about our call — I put together a quick example of what this would look like for [Company].
 Would it be helpful to walk through it on another short call?"